Solar Panels For Goal Zero Power Stations/Solar Generators

 No, since the Goal Zero Yeti power stations have at least one charge controller built-in, you shouldn’t go through another charge controller before the power reaches the Yeti.
-You want panels to go straight into the Yeti.

 How Fast Will a Solar Panel Charge Goal Zero Yeti?

 I have the Yeti 1000.
-With both of my panels (200W total) plugged into it on a sunny day, I see around 160W an hour.
-1000/160=6.25, so it would take about 6 hours and 15 minutes to charge my Yeti from 0 t0 100% in perfect sunny conditions.
+With all of my panels (400W total) plugged into it on a sunny day, I see around 280Wh an hour.
+1045/280=3.73, so it should take about 4 hours to charge my Yeti from 0 to 100% in perfect sunny conditions.

 So how fast your panels can charge your Yeti depends on how big the Yeti is, how many panels you have, and how the weather is.

 How to Charge My Goal Zero Yeti Faster?